Winn-Dixie grocery stores open for business. Is yours on the list?

 METAIRIE, La.
-(WGNO) — On Tuesday, Winn-Dixie announced the grocery chain will be reopening several south Louisiana stores on Wednesday following Hurricane Ida’s wrath Sunday night.
-See which ones are open in the list below:
+(WGNO) — On Tuesday, Winn-Dixie announced the grocery chain will be reopening several south Louisiana stores, following Hurricane Ida’s wrath Sunday afternoon.
+See which ones are open in the list below.

 Winn-Dixie Statement